-i.
-Duration of Warning Letter Limited: "The first warning letter that an employee receives will not remain in the personnel file for longer than one (1) year unless there are repeated offenses.
-Warning letters may be removed earlier than one (1) year by agreement of the Human Resources Director and the bargaining agent.
-If the first warning letter is to remain in the file for longer than six(6)months, the employee will be provided an interim written progress report by the supervisor within six (6) months from the issuance of the warning letter.
-The employee who receives a warning letter shall have the right to file a grievance.
-The employer will provide a copy of all warning letters to the bargaining agent no later than the next business day following its issuance.
-The employer will have met its obligation to provide a timely copy of the warning letter to the bargaining agent as long as the warning letter is faxed, e-mailed, hand delivered or notified by telephone (which includes leaving a voice mail message) within the specified period.
+c.
+Duration of Warning Letter Limited

+The first warning letter that an employee receives will remain in the personnel file for six (6) months but may be retained for a longer duration not to exceed one (1) year in appropriate circumstances after discussion of the matter with the bargaining agent.
+If the first warning letter is to remain in the file for longer than six (6) months the employee will be provided an interim written progress report by the supervisor within six (6) months from the issuance of the warning letter.
+The bargaining agent shall receive a copy of all warning letters.
+Warning letters are subject to the grievance procedure.